 If you started a doctoral program elsewhere and completed some graduate coursework at other universities or in other departments within UConn, you may be able to use some of the credits you earned or manuscripts from your thesis or dissertation to fulfill some of your requirements for the Ph.D. in Public Health.
-Decisions concerning these credits will be made by the Program Director with input from your Advisory Committee.
+Decisions concerning these credits will be made by Dr. David Gregorio, PhD Program Coordinator, with input from your Advisory Committee.
 In most cases, these decisions will be made in concert with filing the formal Plan of Study with the Graduate Records Office.